fintradev/fintradex/README.md

 ### FintradeX Node

-As mentioned in the `Project Structure` section, the `node` crate is optionally compiled and it is an alternative to `Omni Node`.
-Similarly, it requires setting up a relay chain, and we'll use `zombienet` once more.
+The `node` crate provides an alternative way to run FintradeX nodes.

 #### Install the `fintradex-node`